MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 While you can manually create your own Power Query custom function using code as shown in [Understanding Power Query M functions](https://docs.microsoft.com/powerquery-m/understanding-power-query-m-functions), the Power Query user interface offers you features to speed up, simplify, and enhance the process of creating and managing a custom function.
 This article focuses on this experience provided only through the Power Query user interface and how to get the most out of it.

+>[!IMPORTANT]
+>This article showcases how to create a custom function with Power Query using common transforms created through the usage of the Power Query user interface.
+It focuses on the core concepts to create a custom functions and builds on top of other articles found across the Power Query docs.
+Be sure to check the note sections highlighted throughout the article to find more information about specific transforms used.

 ## Create a custom function from a table reference

 You can follow along with this example by downloading the sample files used in this article from the following [download link](https://aka.ms/PQCombineFilesSample).
 For simplicity, this article will be using the Folder connector.
 To learn more about the Folder connector, see [Folder](Connectors/folder.md).
 The goal of this example is to create a custom function that can be applied to all the files in that folder before combining all of the data from all files into a single table.